 In addition to basic military training at Joint Base San Antonio-Lackland, we provide instruction in several airbase support career fields.
 JBSA-Lackland's largest technical training mission is Air Force security forces training.
 The base also conducts dog and dog handler training for the department of defense and the transportation security administration.

 Due to the ever changing combat environment, our Airmen are being utilized in positions traditionally manned by army personnel.
-In order to prepare for these non-traditional taskings, 2nd Air Force directs joint expeditionary tasking training at four army installations across the United States.
+In order to prepare for these non-traditional taskings, 2nd Air Force directs joint expeditionary tasking training at two army installations across the United States.